RuLaravel/docs/billing.md

 Cashier allows you to specify the log channel to be used when logging all Stripe related exceptions.
 You may specify the log channel by defining the `CASHIER_LOGGER` environment variable within your application's `.env` file:

     CASHIER_LOGGER=stack

+<a name="using-custom-models"></a>
+### Using Custom Models

+You are free to extend the models used internally by Cashier by defining your own model and extending the corresponding Cashier model:

+    use Laravel\Cashier\Subscription as CashierSubscription;

+    class Subscription extends CashierSubscription
+    {
+        // ...
+    }

+After defining your model, you may instruct Cashier to use your custom model via the `Laravel\Cashier\Cashier` class.
+Typically, you should inform Cashier about your custom models in the `boot` method of your application's `App\Providers\AppServiceProvider` class:

+    use App\Models\Cashier\Subscription;
+    use App\Models\Cashier\SubscriptionItem;

+    /**
+     * Bootstrap any application services.
+     *
+     * @return void
+     */
+    public function boot()
+    {
+        Cashier::useSubscriptionModel(Subscription::class);
+        Cashier::useSubscriptionItemModel(SubscriptionItem::class);
+    }

 <a name="customers"></a>
 ## Customers